 It’s a little unfair that small bust adjustments don’t get talked about as often as Full Bust Adjustments (FBA) – they’re just as easy and just as not scary. hehehe

-Much like the FBA tutorial we covered this morning – small bust adjustments (SBA) are nothing to be afraid of.
-Before we start lets ask some of the same questions:
+Much like the FBA tutorial we covered last time – small bust adjustments (SBA) are nothing to be afraid of.
+Before we start let’s ask some of the same questions:

 WHAT THE HECK IS IT??